Article

 The Einstein Moment

 I want to step entirely outside the biology now and consider this question from the perspective of physics, in particular from the perspective that Einstein, late in his life, articulated when he was confronted with the question of why the universe is intelligible at all.
 Einstein wrote in 1936 that the most incomprehensible thing about the universe is that it is comprehensible (Einstein, A., 1936, Physics and Reality, Journal of the Franklin Institute, 221, 349-382).
 What he meant was that there is no logical reason why the universe should be ordered in such a way that mathematical reasoning conducted by the human mind should be able to predict the behavior of physical systems.
-The universe could have been chaotic.
+The universe could have been entirely chaotic in its constitution.
 It could have had laws that change from place to place and time to time.
 It could have been such that no general principles applied.
-But it is not.
+But it is in fact nothing of the kind.
 It is ordered, and the order is exactly the kind of order that mathematical reasoning can grasp.

 Eugene Wigner, the Nobel-winning physicist, made the same point in his 1960 essay The Unreasonable Effectiveness of Mathematics in the Natural Sciences (Wigner, E., 1960, The Unreasonable Effectiveness of Mathematics in the Natural Sciences, Communications in Pure and Applied Mathematics, 13, 1-14).
 He noted that abstract mathematical structures, developed by mathematicians for purely intellectual reasons with no thought of physical application, turn out repeatedly and unexpectedly to describe the deep structure of physical reality.
 This is not what we would expect from a universe that arose without any informational input.
 It is what we would expect from a universe in which information is built in at the level of the laws of nature themselves.

 Now combine this with what we have just established about biology.
-The same universe that has unreasonable mathematical structure also produces, on at least one of its planets, organisms that are themselves repositories of vast amounts of highly specific information, whose probability of arising by chance from physical chemistry is mathematically zero.
-The two facts are connected.
+The same universe that has unreasonable mathematical structure also produces, on at least 1 of its planets, organisms that are themselves repositories of vast amounts of highly specific information, whose probability of arising by chance from physical chemistry is mathematically zero.
+These 2 facts are connected in a substantive way.
 They are facts about the same universe, and they point in the same direction.
 The universe carries information at every level we can examine, from the laws of physics to the genomes of cells.
 The information has to come from somewhere.
 The chance hypothesis cannot supply it, because chance is the absence of an information source.

 I do not know what the source is.
 I have my hypotheses, which I have laid out in other writings, and which converge on the conclusion that the foundational architecture of biological life on Earth was established by an intelligence that did not originate on Earth.
 But the larger philosophical claim, the claim that I think is genuinely a milestone in clear thinking, is that the chance hypothesis as commonly understood is not a hypothesis.
 It is an anti-hypothesis, a refusal to ask the question, a stipulation that the explanation is not to be sought because the alternatives are uncomfortable.